-To give an indication of investors' views on the various types of financial instruments, we calculate a DI for each type of financial instrument by subtracting the percentage of respondents planning to cease holding the instrument or decrease their holdings from the percentage planning to hold the instrument for the first time or increase their holdings.
-The DI for Japanese equities rose 5.1pt m-m to 42.6.
-Japanese equities thus topped the list again, as they have done continuously since September 2013.
-The DI for foreign equities rose 2.0pt m-m to 9.8, its highest level since May 2015.
-The percentage of respondents who selected "none" when asked which kind of financial instruments they were planning to cease holding or decrease their holdings in rose to 79.3%, the highest level since this question was first asked in January 2010.
+To give an indication of plans for holding financial instruments, we calculate DIs for each type of financial instrument by subtracting the percentage of respondents planning to cease holding the instrument or decrease their holdings from the percentage planning to hold the instrument for the first time or increase their holdings.
+The DI for gold rose 2.2pt versus the previous survey to 8.7 and that for cash & deposits rose 2.0pt to 30.9.

-(7) Higher percentage of respondents expect prices to fall one year out
+(7) Higher percentage of respondents expect prices to be higher one year out